isislovecruft/switzerland/README.txt

     FlowManager.py       : thread to track active flows Packet.py            : an IP datagram
     PacketBatch.py       : group of IP datagrams
-    PacketListener.py    : thread to listen for incoming packets PacketQueue.py       : a queue of batches in the same flow Reporter.py          : thread to report traffic to server
+    PacketDiff.py        : figure out what changed inside a modified packet PacketListener.py    : thread to listen for incoming packets PacketQueue.py       : a queue of batches in the same flow Reporter.py          : thread to report traffic to server